 Since it has started warming up, Luke (4) and Lilah (2) have been asking me to give them water to drink all. the. time!
 Ordinarily they aren’t big drinkers, usually drinking only at meal and snack times.
 When we are out and about, we use Klean Kanteen stainless steel water bottles which hold a decent amount, but at home, we use kid-size glasses, and they can polish off a glass of water and want a refill or two within minutes.
-I thought it’d be really nice for all of us if we switched to more of a Montessori style, serve-yourself, independent system when it came to water.
+I thought it’d be really nice for all of us if we switched to more of a Montessori style, serve-yourself, independent water station system when it came to water.

 So, I started thinking.
 We have a water dispenser on the refrigerator, but it is INSIDE the door and higher than their heads, so that wasn’t a great option.
 Refilling at the kitchen sink would involve the kids moving our anti-fatigue kitchen mat out of the way, pushing the learning tower over there, and climbing up and down on the learning tower (pretty high) with a glass in their hands.
 Also, not the best option.
 Leaving a pitcher of water on the table would work great except that any pitcher with enough volume to hold them over for a few hours would be too heavy for them to lift and pour from without making huge messes.